Your Ultimate Buying Guide to the Best Backpacks for School

 And that’s likely more than is recommended by the American Academy of Pediatrics (AAP), which suggests that backpacks weigh less than 10 to 20 percent of your child’s body weight.
 The American Chiropractic Association (ACA) goes even lower, recommending only 5 to 10 percent of your child’s body weight.
 (Go ahead and weigh your child’s backpack from last year—it’s ok, we won’t judge if you haven’t unpacked it yet—as you are likely to be surprised at just how heavy it is.)

 After weighing your child's full back-to-school backpack, you might need to help him or her brainstorm how they can make it lighter—such as leaving heavy textbooks in their desk or only bringing them on certain days, for example.
-Or, consider a rolling backpack, which means they can bring everything they want without compromising the health of their back.
-Try to check your school’s policy though.
-Some have banned them as they can be a menace in crowded hallways.

 According to the National Safety Council (NSC), you can focus on the shoulder straps, which should be padded and wide…and which your child should wear over both shoulders for better posture and to prevent lower and upper back pain and neck and shoulder strain.
 The NSC also recommends that backpacks for school not hang more than four inches below the waistline, which can cause your child to lean forward due to increased weight on the shoulders.